ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can easily register and receive an email confirmation after registering so that I can verify that registration was successful and confirm my email address._**

-    Sign-up link is available in the navbar for users who are yet to register with the site, and it uses Django-allauth to manage the process.
+    The sign-up link is available in the navbar for users who are yet to register with the site, and it uses Django-allauth to manage the process.

     <img src="docs/images/testing/signup.png" width=700>